 Social Media Security Checklist

 Start Your Free Trial Today

-If using social media for your business consider scheduling regular social media security audits to make nothing is forgotten and have a social media policy so all employees understand what is acceptable and what is not.
+If you use social media for your business, consider scheduling regular social media security audits to ensure nothing is overlooked.
+Also, have a social media policy so that all employees understand what is acceptable and what is not.

+Social Media Security Checklist